Sending Experience FAQ

 What does the cost of the Sending Experience include?

-The cost of each Sending Experience covers airfare, travel insurance, visas, training materials, and all your needs once you arrive incountry, including lodging, food, and project costs.
+The cost of each Sending Experience covers airfare, travel insurance, visas, training materials, and on the ground costs once you arrive at the destination, including lodging, food, and project costs.
 Some Sending Experiences have set excursions planned; these fees are also included in the total cost.

 How do I hold my spot for a Sending Experience?